-During 2013 there were seven meetings of our Board of Directors, six meetings of our Audit Committee, two meetings of our Compensation Committee and three meetings of our Nominating and Governance Committee.
-During 2013, each of our directors attended not less than 75% of the total number of meetings of our Board of Directors and committees of our Board on which that director served during 2013.
+During 2014 there were seven meetings of our Board of Directors, six meetings of our Audit Committee, three meetings of our Compensation Committee and three meetings of our Nominating and Governance Committee.
+During 2014, each of our directors attended not less than 75% of the total number of meetings of our Board of Directors and committees of our Board on which that director served during 2014.
 Our Board encourages all directors to attend our annual meetings of shareholders, but recognizes that circumstances may prevent attendance from time to time.
-All of our directors then serving, except Lawrence S. Bacow and Jacob A. Frenkel, attended our 2013 Annual Meeting of Shareholders.
+All of our directors then serving attended our 2014 Annual Meeting of Shareholders.

-2013 Director Compensation
+2014 Director Compensation

-During 2013, our non-management directors received a retainer of \$25,000 and 2,250 fully vested SAR awards per quarter.
+During 2014, our non-management directors received a retainer of \$25,000 and 2,250 fully vested SAR awards per quarter.
 In addition, members of our Audit Committee are paid \$2,000, and members of our Compensation Committee and Nominating and Governance Committee are paid \$1,000, for each committee meeting attended.
 Furthermore, the chair of our Audit Committee receives a retainer of \$5,000 per quarter, and the chair of each of our Compensation and Nominating and Governance Committees receives a retainer of \$2,500 per quarter.
-The following table shows information regarding the compensation of our non-management directors during the year ended December 31, 2013.
+The following table shows information regarding the compensation of our non-management directors then serving during the year ended December 31, 2014.